Skip to content

 Warning

-For advanced job features — [FromWorld] auto-wiring, native component access types, native set operations, and external job tracking — see Advanced Job Features.
+For deeper coverage — [FromWorld] auto-wiring, cross-template lookup types, native set operations, [GlobalIndex], external job-handle tracking — see Advanced Job Features.
+For the parallel iteration pattern itself, see Queries & Iteration.